rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 > So, a type is a compile-time constraint on the values an expression can be at runtime.

 In statically typed programming languages, the definition of types for values is made at compile time.
-You must give to each value (or variable) a type while your writing your code.
+You must give to each value (or variable) a type during you art writing your code.
 In dynamically typed programming languages, the type of value is determined at runtime, that is during the execution of the program.

 In functional programming languages, in which functions are first-order citizens, each function has an associated type too.
 For example, the function `sum`, that takes two integers and returns their sum, has type `(Int, Int) => Int` in Scala, or `Int -> Int -> Int` in Haskell.